-Ultra Fractal is fully multi-threaded and can take advantage of multi-processor computers to speed up fractal calculations.
-This is done by splitting the fractal to multiple parts so the processors can work on each part in parallel.
+Ultra Fractal is fully multi-threaded [1] and can take advantage of multi-processor computers to speed up fractal calculations.
+This is done by splitting the fractal into multiple parts so the processors can work on each part in parallel.
 You can even distribute calculations to other computers with the network calculations feature.

 This works well with most Mandelbrot-type fractals, where each pixel of the fractal can be calculated independently.
-However, with fractal types such as IFS and Flame Fractals [1], the entire image is calculated in one step and it cannot be subdivided.
+However, with fractal types such as IFS and Flame Fractals [2], the entire image is calculated in one step and it cannot be subdivided.
 Therefore, multiple processors and network calculations will not speed up these fractal types.
 In Ultra Fractal 3, rendering these fractal types was not recommended, but that limitation does not apply anymore.
+(Formula authors: see the render setting.)

 See Also